GregHilston/7kfans/README.md

 ## Game Data

 The game requires the data files from the `data/` directory to run properly.
 Make sure to run the game from the source directory with `SKDATA=data` environment variable set.

+### Music Files

+The game supports music files that should be placed in `data/MUSIC/` directory.
+The music files are:

+- **WAR.WAV** - Main menu and battle music
+- **WIN.WAV** - Victory music
+- **LOSE.WAV** - Defeat music
+- **Civilization themes** - CHINESE.WAV, GREEK.WAV, JAPANESE.WAV, MAYA.WAV, NORMAN.WAV, PERSIAN.WAV, VIKING.WAV

+Music files must be in uppercase `.WAV` format and can be downloaded from https://7kfans.com/download/.

 ## About Seven Kingdoms: Ancient Adversaries